Duval Early Learning Academy Principal on Leave After Lying on Sworn Statement

 TV20 reported DEL shut down for the 2023 school year, and it reopened this year.

-GnvInfo gave Alachua County Public Schools, Hutchinson and Alvarez the courtesy of opportunity to read and respond to everything in this article before it was released publicly.
+GnvInfo gave Alachua County Public Schools, Hutchinson and Alvarez the opportunity to read and respond to everything in this article before it was released publicly.
 They were granted approximately six hours to respond before the article was released.
 As of this writing, nobody has responded.

 DEL’s website states the school’s library “is a place for all kinds of learners and readers.”
 Calhoun’s victim is diagnosed with autism and was abused at DEL.